DSV8/FEUP-PFL/README.md

 - Choose your own color.
 White is the first turn.

 ### Play procedure
-- On your turn, you moves only one of your pieces according to the following rules
+- On your turn, you only move one of your pieces according to the following rules:
 - The piece moves on a line.
 The piece may jump over any number of pieces at once, either your own and your opponent’s.
 - The number of steps to move the piece is always (number of your pieces) − (number of your opponent’s pieces) on the line to be moved.
 If this value is less than or equal to 0, the piece cannot move on the line.
 - You cannot move the piece off the board or into a place already occupied by another piece.